MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY MIKKEL JUUL JENSEN / SCIENCE PHOTO LIBRARY

 Miller-Urey experiment.
 Computer illustration showing the apparatus used in the Miller-Urey experiment to study the origin of life.
 This 1950s experiment attempted to duplicate the conditions that would have existed on the primordial Earth.
-The apparatus contains a 'sea' of sterile water (H2O, bottom loft) and an 'atmosphere' (top right) of hydrogen (H2), methane (CH4) and ammonia (NH3).
-The 'sea' is boiled and the water vapour evaporates and enters the 'atmosphere' where electrodes give off sparks within the 'atmosphere' to imitate either lightning or ultra-violet radiation from the Sun.
-The result is a residue containing amino acids, the basic building blocks of life, which collects in the flask at bottom.
+The apparatus contains a 'sea' of sterile water (bottom) and an 'atmosphere' of hydrogen, methane and ammonia (top right).
+Electrodes give off a spark within the 'atmosphere' to imitate either lightning or ultra-violet radiation from the Sun.
+The result is a tar-like residue containing amino acids, the basic building blocks of life.

 Model release not required.
 Property release not required.